CliveMcEvadeen/Instabuild-Hub-dev/readme.md

 - **Economic Innovation:** Drive economic growth through collaborative innovation and cross-disciplinary collaboration.

 This comprehensive roadmap fuses technical intricacies with ethical responsibility, paving the way for a future where AGI not only solves complex problems but also positively impacts society in ways that are both profound and uplifting.
-"AGI Nexus" stands as a beacon of transformative technology, ushering in a new era of intelligent collaboration.
+"CLIVE" stands as a beacon of transformative technology, ushering in a new era of intelligent collaboration.